 East Africa is the birthplace of safari and truly a gem to discover and have an experience of the untamed inhabitants of the vast wilderness.
 There is a diversity of wildlife that survives in the protected sanctuaries and national parks of the East African region that tourists on any African adventure safari can undertake.
 Uganda is unique, especially having a medley of most of the wildlife in the region and also the elusive mountain gorillas that survive in the tropical rain forests.

-Acacia Adventure tours offers various tours in the region as well as the best East African Adventure safari tours in the East African region.
+Acacia Adventure Tours offers various tours in the region as well as the best East African Adventure safari tours in the East African region.

 Chimpanzees offer such amazing tracking experiences as they live in their natural habitats with Kibale National Park being ranked the best chimpanzee trekking destination in Africa.
 Explore Uganda the Pearl of Africa by having such unique primate tracking experiences in very pristine habitats.
-One of the most interesting primates to trek while on safaris in Uganda are the Chimpanzees and the second popular tracking activity after gorilla trekking.
+One of the most interesting primates to trek while on safaris in Uganda are the Chimpanzees and the second most popular tracking activity after gorilla trekking.
 Uganda has a high population of chimpanzees with close to 5000 of them in the county most of them in their natural habitats.
-The chimpanzee trekking spots include Kibale Forest National Park, Budongo Forest, Kyambura Gorge and Kalinzu Forest.
+The chimpanzee trekking spots include Kibale Forest National Park, Budongo Forest, Kyambura Gorge, and Kalinzu Forest.

-Birding in the whole of Africa is truly amazing and so is Uganda with the fact that it is home to about 50% of the bird species in Africa and an estimate of 11% of the world’s bird population.
+Birding in the whole of Africa is truly amazing and so is Uganda with the fact that it is home to about 50% of the bird species in Africa and an estimated 11% of the world’s bird population.
 Over 1080 bird species have been confirmed within the boundaries of Uganda with an endemic to the country known as the Fox’s weaver.